Muryokoin Ruins 無量光院跡

 Other attractions to draw you here

 Chusonji Temple and Motsuji Temple are both within walking distance of the ruins, so even if you do not spend a lot of time at the ruins, there is a lot to do in the area.
-You can also hoop on the Hiraizumi Loop Bus and head to Genbikei Gorge in Ichinoseki, which is about a 20-minute ride from Hiraizumi Station.
+You can also hop on the Hiraizumi Loop Bus and head to Genbikei Gorge in Ichinoseki, to which you can take another bus at Hiraizumi Station.
+From there it is about a 20-minute ride to Genbikei Gorge.